informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 The relayer may also perform these verifications before submitting the transaction.

 ##### MsgConnectionOpenAck
+(WIP) - needs to be updated with correct query sequence

 `MsgConnectionOpenAck` defines the message sent by the relayer to chain A to acknowledge the change of connection state to `TRYOPEN` on Chain B.

 ```rust